uwaiseibna2/GAP/README.md

 GAP is a R implementation of the research by Islam, UI and Assis, R : A Framework for learning associations between genes and phenotypes from multi-speices sequence alignments.

 This package provides users the following functionalites: 1.
 Find Neural Network architectures for a given gene (GULO), that accounts for Cross validation error of zero where the network maps the multi-species exons of the gene to a specific binary trait.
 If a specific architecture can be mapp between the gene and trait perfectly, the positions within the exons of the gene that have greater significance is highlighted by dispalying a manhattan plot based on benjamini adjusted p-values.
 It runs Batch command with a list of genes to map them with the trait of interest based on the architecture that performs well from the previous function.
-It can also find all the genes that can be associated to the trait from the result of previous analysis.
+It can also find all the genes that can be associated to the trait from the result of previous analysis. `/data-raw` directory contain testing dataset where the range of gene number is 21001-21050.

 # Required Packages